Juris Digital Has Acquired Black Fin Marketing

 You've decided that a given keyword will bring in good leads if you can rank.
 Before you create content to optimize for that keyword, explore what the content looks like that already ranks for your keyword.
 Don't swim upstream by creating a service page when every page that ranks is a blog post or article.

 "Divorce lawyer Chicago" is a high competition keyword that is hard to rank for.
 However, "low cost divorce lawyer chicago" or "divorce lawyer chicago free consultation" are keywords variants that are have much lower competition but can still bring in relevant leads.
+They're easier to rank for and therefore easier to achieve search engine rankings.

 "Publish 100 new blog posts" is a poor goal because it's an output, but it's not an outcome.
 "Generate 100 qualified leads per month" is a great goal because it's an outcome.
 Start by defining what outcome you want to achieve, and then go about determining what sort of output will be required to get there.